mrquantumoff/quadrant/CODE_OF_CONDUCT.md

 ## 1. Purpose

-A primary goal of Minecraft Modpack Manager Reborn is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of Quadrant is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in Minecraft Modpack Manager Reborn to help us create safe and positive experiences for everyone.
+We invite all those who participate in Quadrant to help us create safe and positive experiences for everyone.

 ## 2. Open [Source/Culture/Tech] Citizenship